Duty Counsel are lawyers who provide information, guidance and advice to you prior to your court appearance.

 - Court of Queen's Bench — family (Calgary, Edmonton, Fort McMurray, Grande Prairie, St. Paul, Wetaskiwin, Red Deer and Medicine Hat).

-*If you are dealing with one of these issues, call the Legal Services Centre at 1.866.845.3425 prior to attending court.
+*If you are dealing with one of these issues, call the Client Contact Centre at 1.866.845.3425 prior to attending court.
 Duty Counsel for these matters only appear as needed.

 Please note that duty counsel's first priority is to assist accused persons who are in custody and those who are unrepresented at their first court appearance.